“I told you it wouldn’t work,” I quipped to my partner, Abi, after our first land investing sale fell through.

 Which websites do you post your properties on?

-Aside from our buyer’s list and social media sites, we get a lot of leads from Facebook Marketplace.
+Aside from our buyer’s list and social media sites, Land.com is our highest source of leads.

 However, keep in mind that Land.com is not free.